 - Dropping below half-time enrollment will release you from the position immediately.

-- Cannot be scheduled to work during the time of their scheduled classes.
+- Cannot be scheduled to work during their scheduled class time.

 - Are expected to report to their work site at the assigned time.

-- Are expected to contact the supervisor if they want to quit working or are unable to report to work at their assigned time.
+- Are expected to contact their supervisor if they want to quit working or are unable to report to work at their assigned time.

-Work study awards are based on remaining unmet need after grant sources have been determined.
-Work study awards may reduce or eliminate a student’s need for a loan under the Federal Direct Loan Program.
+Work-study awards are based on remaining unmet need after grant eligibility has been determined.
+Work-study awards may reduce or eliminate a student’s need for a loan under the Federal Direct Loan Program.